abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budgeting-app-with-automigrate.md

 The dir already contains an example migrations let's remove them from migrations dir and make models.edn empty to start from scratch:

+*TODO: make separated exmaple dir for this guid in the tool's repo!*

 ```shell
 $ rm -rf migrations/*.edn && echo "{}" > models.edn
 ```